 Any business trying to go paperless will need to use an EFT of some kind.
 For example, if you were to start paying your business' electricity bill through your bank's digital banking electronic payment portal, you would be using EFT.

 As you saw, ACH is a part of EFTs.
 It is short for Automated Clearing House; a system used to transfer money between financial institutions directly.
 This is essentially a network of financial institutions in the US where all sorts of settlement issues and clearing transactions happen between said institutions.
 Apart from banks, credit unions are also a part of this network, and the entire system is regulated by Nacha (National Automated Clearing House Association.)

-Common types of ACH transactions include payroll direct deposit, auto bill-pay, and Social Security benefits.
+Common types of ACH transfers include payroll direct deposit, auto bill-pay, invoicing, subscription billing, and Social Security benefits.
 For example, if, as an employer, you were paying the salary of your employees through your bank, you would be using ACH for it.
 People receiving social security benefits also get them because the institution providing the benefits is transferring the funds owed to you directly to your bank, where they are allocated to your account.

 The difference between ACH and EFT

 If you are new to electronic payments you might be hearing terms like electronic funds transfers and automated clearing house and wondering which one is best for your business.
 However, when you look at it objectively, the only difference is the scope of each payment method.
 While EFTs cover a large range of electronic payments and fund transfers, ACH transfers only deal with clearing transactions that ultimately happen directly between financial institutions.
 Both types of bank payments can be used for institution transactions, consumer to consumer transactions, or business-to-business payments.